Although I’m a frequent flyer, I am not that keen on flying. However, flying business class does sweeten the pill.

 - Amenity kits

 These elements vary widely between airlines.
-Whilst they might be secondary deciding factors, they are unlikely to be deal breakers.
-To get a sense of what you could be getting, check out the reviews on Airline Quality.
+Whilst they might be secondary deciding factors, they are unlikely to be deal-breakers.
+For a sense of what you could be getting, check out the reviews on Airline Quality.

 However, access to a lounge is not guaranteed and there are some airports that will not have a business lounge (e.g. London City).
 Check availability on the airline’s website.

 5. Chauffeur Service

 A number of airlines offer business class ticket holders a free limousine transfer.
 Unfortunately, many of these airlines exclude those travelling on promotional fares and the service may be restricted to certain routes.

 The most inclusive is Emirates, with few restrictions and a generous mileage allowance.
 When I was visiting Abu Dhabi, I took advantage of this with a free taxi journey from their hub in Dubai.

 Do you want a non-stop flight?
 Or would you prefer to break up your journey, even if this just means the opportunity to stretch your legs?

 Whichever of these options appeals to you, what you don’t want is a torturously long flight duration or a complicated itinerary.